b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 4 (Digital Forensic Tools).md

 * <b>Most challenging of all tasks to master!!</b>
 * Recovering data is the 1st step in analysing an investigation's data
 * <b>Keyword search</b> speeds up analysis for investigators
+* From an investigation perspective, encrypted files and systems are a problem
+* Many password recovery tools have a feature for generating <b>potential password lists</b> for a <b>password dictionary attack</b>
+* If a password dictionary attack fails, you can run a <b>brute-force attack</b>

 <br>